-My son had a wonderful time and his party was a success.
+My son had a wonderful time, and his party was a success.
 Before the party, I was super nervous.
 I had a million “what if’s” going through my mind.
 I often do this when we are facing an unknown.
 However, I feel it couldn’t have gone better!
 How can you plan a great party for your child with autism?
 The following tips helped me, maybe they will help you as well!

 Be Mindful of the Location

 We chose to have my son’s birthday party at home.
-With my older three neurotypical kids they’d get excited to have a birthday party somewhere they’ve never been: Chuck E Cheese, the bowling alley, an indoor playground; but for the little guy unfamiliar settings can often cause unpredictable behavior.
-If you frequent a certain park or your child is super familiar with Chuck E Cheese, go for it.
+With my older three neurotypical kids, they’d get excited to have a birthday party somewhere they’ve never been: Chuck E Cheese, the bowling alley, an indoor playground; but for the little guy unfamiliar settings can often cause unpredictable behavior.
+If you frequent a particular park or your child is super familiar with Chuck E Cheese, go for it.
 However, their birthday party may not be the right time to check out the newest trampoline joint.
 Having our son’s party in our home meant at least I knew he’d be super comfortable in the environment.

 Consider the Guest List

 My older kids would want to invite every kid they’ve ever met.
-The more the merrier.
+The more, the merrier.
 For a child with autism, think long and hard about who you invite.
-Obviously family, but limit the number of children.
+Obviously, family, but limit the number of children.
 And be sure the children you do invite have parents who are understanding of your child’s autism.

 Time it Right